melaniebalaz/refactor.zone/data/articles/what-is-the-cap-theorem.md

 Author:     janoszen
 Published:  2016-08-22
 Categories: scaling
 Excerpt:    When building larger computer systems, the database soon becomes a bottleneck.
-Of course we can scale it,
+Scaling out to more than
-            but scalability comes at a cost.
-The CAP theorem describes how data storage systems behave when run on multiple computers.
+            one machine is an option, but scaling comes at a cost.
+And that's where the CAP theorem comes into play: it describes how data storage systems behave when run on multiple computers.
 Social:     /images/what-is-the-cap-theorem/social.jpg

 When building larger computer systems, the database soon becomes a bottleneck.
 Scaling out to more than one machine